 In Computer Science children learn the principles of information and computation, how digital systems work and how to put this knowledge to use through programming.
 Children learn the main concepts: logic, evaluation, algorithms, patterns, decomposition and abstraction, through a range of activities that build upon the approaches to computing: tinkering, creating, debugging, persevering and collaborating.
 We use a range of unplugged activities as well as applying these concepts using a range of languages/tools including: ScratchJr, Scratch, MakeCode, HTML and Python.
 Children also learn how technology works such as: networks, the Internet, and how search engines select and rank web pages.

 In Information Technology children learn to use programs and create a wide range of content, such as presentations or movies, research for a project, publish a blog, create digital artwork or music, represent data in a graph or table.
-Children use a variety of technology (PC's and iOS devices) to create content such as: movies, word processed documents, presentations, spreadsheets, pictograms, story books, databases and animations.
+Children use a variety of technology (PC's, iOS devices and Chromebooks) to create content such as: movies, word processed documents, presentations, spreadsheets, pictograms, story books, databases and animations.

 In Digital Literacy pupils explore online safety issues and the benefits of interacting online such as understanding what makes a strong password and why that’s important, developing acceptable behaviour online, collaborating and communicate effectively with others online.
 We have a detailed Online Safety Curriculum that children learn how to keep themselves safe online, create strong passwords, check websites and other content for bias, being respectful online and copyright.
 We use the Google/Parent Zone 'Be Internet Legends' internet safety pillars for our main objectives of Online Safety: